 “Why does John say, ‘No one has ever seen God’ [John 1:18]?
 So that you might learn that he is speaking about the perfect comprehension of God and about the precise knowledge of him.
 For that all those incidents [where people saw a vision of God] were condescensions and that none of those persons saw the pure essence of God is clear enough from the differences of what each did see.
 For God is simple and non-composite and without shape; but they all saw different shapes” (ibid., 4:3).

-"In created and changeable things what is not said according to substance can only be said according to accident. . . .
-In God, however, certainly there is nothing that is said according to accident, because in him there is nothing that is changeable, but neither is everything that is said of him according to substance" (The Trinity 5:5:6 [A.D.
+“In created and changeable things what is not said according to substance can only be said according to accident. . . .
+In God, however, certainly there is nothing that is said according to accident, because in him there is nothing that is changeable” (The Trinity 5:5:6 [A.D.
 408]).

 Cyril of Alexandria